What are ciliopathies?

 Usher Syndrome

-Usher syndrome is an autosomal recessive genetic or inherited condition that affects hearing, vision and balance.
+Usher syndrome is a rare autosomal recessive genetic condition that affects hearing, vision and balance.

 Types of Usher syndrome